How Blood Works in a Person With Hemophilia

 Some people think a person with hemophilia can bleed to death from a small cut.
 This is not true.
 The first two steps are usually able to stop bleeding from cuts and scrapes.

-A person with hemophilia has problems when a fibrin clot is needed to stop the bleeding.
+A person with hemophilia has problems when a fibrin clot is needed to stop the bleeding and prevent rebleeding and oozing.
 People with hemophilia don't have enough of certain clotting factors.
-Because of this, the fibrin clot is not made or is so thin that the bleeding goes on.
+Because of this, the fibrin clot is not made or is so thin and weak that the bleeding goes on and can rebleed.

 Someone with hemophilia does not bleed faster than someone without hemophilia.
 However, the person with hemophilia will bleed longer.

 Bleeding Inside the Body is the Big Problem